KHALILL2/BATU-Timetable/README.md

 ---

 **Made with ❤️ and lots of ☕ by Khalil & Mohammed**
+---

+**Made with ❤️ and lots of ☕ by Team NEXUS**

+*Khalil Muhammad & Mohammed Ali*
-*BATU IT Department - 2nd Year Students*
+*2nd Year IT Students - BATU*
 *December 2025*

-P.S. - If you find any bugs, we probably know about them already 😅nts**
+P.S. - If you find bugs, we probably already know about them but submit an issue anyway 😅
+P.P.S. - This is our first big web project, so feedback is appreciated!

+---

-*Last Updated: December 3, 2025*
+*Last Updated: December 5, 2025*